Set up Communications Credits for your organization

-When you are setting up Communications Credits, you will need to investigate call usage for your organization to determine the amounts that you will need to put in.
+When you are setting up Communications Credits, you will need to investigate call usage for your organization to determine the amounts you need.
 You can get call usage information by reviewing the PSTN usage details report.
-This report lets you export the call data records to Excel if you want to export the data for storage or create custom reports.
-To see usage, see Skype for Business PSTN usage report
+This report lets you export the call data records to Excel if you need to store the data or create custom reports.
+To learn how to see usage, read Skype for Business PSTN usage report.

 Step 3: Assign a Communications Credits license to users

 Sign in to Office 365 with your work or school account.

 In the left navigation of the Office 365 admin center, go to Users > Active users, and then select a user or users from the list.

 In the Action pane under Product licenses, click Edit.

 On the Product licenses page, toggle Communications Credits to On to assign this license, and then click Save.